awhmandan/react-pomodoro/README.md

 # react-pomodoro
-A pomodoro timer using React
+A pomodoro timer using React!